fanglingsu/vimb/index.md

 ## latest features

+Auto-Response-Header
+: Prepend HTTP-Header to responses received from server, based on pattern matching.
+The purpose of this setting is to enforce some security setting in the client.
+For example, you could set [Content-Security-Policy](http://www.w3.org/TR/CSP/) to implement a whitelist policy, or set Strict-Transport-Security for server that don't provide this header whereas they propose https website.
+: Note that this setting will not remplace existing headers, but add a new one.
+If multiple patterns match a request uri, the last matched rule will be applied.
+You could also specified differents headers for same pattern.
+: The format is a list of `pattern header-list`.
+If `header-list` has not than one element, enclosing with QUOTE is mandatory: `"pattern header-list"`.
+The header-list format is the same as `header` setting.
+: Example:

+      :set auto-response-header=* Content-security-policy=default-src 'self' 'unsafe-inline' 'unsafe-eval'; script-src 'none' :set auto-response-header+=https://example.com/* Content-security-policy=default-src 'self' https://*.example.com/
+      :set auto-response-header+=https://example.com/* Strict-Transport-Security=max-age=31536000
+      :set auto-response-header+="https://*.example.org/sub/* Content-security-policy,X-Test=ok"

 [Auto commands](commands.html#autocmd)
 : Vimb provides another nice feature of vim to run command on various events and pattern matches URIs, `:autocmd` and `:augroup`.